 Animal studies suggest that cordyceps can produce antidepressant effects after just five days of dosing.
 It may also help to combat fatigue, a symptom that often accompanies depression and anxiety.
 It seems that cordyceps for anxiety could work by influencing the adrenergic and dopaminergic systems.
-However, more research to back this idea is required.
+However, further research is required.

 Summary on Mushrooms for Anxiety

-While much research has focused on hallucinogenic shrooms for anxiety, psilocybin is not the only compound that may provide benefits.
+While much research has focused on hallucinogenic mushrooms for anxiety, psilocybin is not the only compound that may provide benefits.

 Species such as reishi, lion’s mane, and cordyceps may also help treat mental health conditions.
-They have the potential to alter neurochemistry, enhance neurogenesis, and reduce inflammation, all of which may serve to alleviate symptoms associated with anxiety and depression symptoms.
+They have the potential to alter neurochemistry, enhance neurogenesis, and reduce inflammation, all of which may serve to alleviate symptoms associated with anxiety and depression.